A-hash-bit/livechat-example/README.md

 Using LayerCI CI tool to automate tests integrated with github so to get a response before merging code in parent branch.
 CI pipeline will run after every PR raised.
 Using cypress testing tool for testing
-Need to install a plugin for running cypress everytime PR is raised.
+Need to install a plugin for running cypress everytime PR is raised. plugin will set up a server where these tests will run.